Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Variational symmetries of the equatorial geodesics

-Through the Noether correspondence in Corollary~\ref{cor:cov.noether}, every locally conserved quantity $C(\tau,t,r,\phi,\frac{dt}{d\tau},\frac{dr}{d\tau},\frac{d\phi}{d\tau})$, satisfying $\frac{dC}{d\tau}=0$ at least piecewise in $\tau$ for all geodesics, yields a variational symmetry of the equatorial geodesic Lagrangian \eqref{equator.Lagr}.
-The explicit form of this symmetry is a linear differential operator
+Through the Noether correspondence \eqref{P.C} stated in Proposition~\ref{prop:noether.reverse}, each locally conserved quantity $C(\tau,t,r,\phi,\frac{dt}{d\tau},\frac{dr}{d\tau},\frac{d\phi}{d\tau})$, satisfying $\frac{dC}{d\tau}=0$ at least piecewise in $\tau$ for all geodesics, yields a variational symmetry of the Lagrangian \eqref{equator.Lagr}.
+The explicit form of the symmetry is a prolonged linear differential operator